cohere-ai/north-mcp-python-sdk/wise_examples/README.md

 Next we need to use these to get our access token.

-17. Add your downloaded JSON file with the Client ID and Client Secret to <code>client_secret.json</code>
+18. Add your downloaded JSON file with the Client ID and Client Secret to <code>client_secret.json</code>

-18. Run <code>get_google_access_token.py</code> and it'll output your access token.
+19. Run <code>get_google_access_token.py</code> and it'll output your access token.
 This will expire in 1 hour!
 To generate a new token just run the script again!

-We can now use all these tokens to hardcode our credentials in our google calendar mcp server
+We can now use the google access tokne in our google calendar mcp server.
+You can either add your access token to the top of your <code>simple_calendar.py</code> file as <code>ACCESS_TOKEN=""</code>, or add it to your <code>.env</code> and load it in.

 <br />